An important distinction to make is the publication status of a test instrument.

 Unpublished: The instrument has been developed more for research purposes and is not sold by a commercial test publisher.
-The test author might choose to include the full text of the instrument in a journal article, dissertation, or book.
+The test author might choose to include the full text of the instrument in a journal article or dissertation, or might give permission for the instrument to be reprinted in a book.

 1. Where can I find information about a test, especially information about reliability and validity?